-The board of review submitted its "Board of Review Notes on Appeal" disclosing the subject's final assessment of \$421,130.
-The subject property has an improvement assessment of \$318,360 or \$54.80 per square foot of living area.

-In support of the subject's assessment, the board of review submitted three assessment comparables located within the same neighborhood code as the subject.
-The comparables are comprised of part two-story and part one-story dwellings of frame or brick and frame exterior construction that were built from 2008 to 2013.
-The comparables have full or partial basements that are 75% or 100% finished.
-Other features include central air conditioning, two to five fireplaces and a garage that range in size from 1,010 to 1,317 square feet of building area.
-The dwellings range in size from 5,578 to 6,087 square feet of living area and have improvement assessments ranging from \$318,900 to \$355,180 or from \$57.17 to \$61.67 per square foot of living area.
+The board of review submitted its "Board of Review Notes on Appeal" disclosing the total assessment for the subject of \$447,620.
+The subject property has an improvement assessment of \$338,390 or \$58.24 per square foot of living area.
+In support of its contention of the correct assessment the board of review submitted property record cards and a grid analysis on three equity comparables.
+Two of the comparables are located in the same neighborhood code as the subject property.
+The comparables are improved with part two-story and part one-story dwellings that were built from 2008 to 2013.
+The comparables have full or partial basements that are 75% or 100% finished; from two to five fireplaces; central air conditioning and garages that range in size from 1,010 to 1,317 square feet of building area.
+The dwellings range in size from 5,578 to 6,087 square feet of living area and have improvement assessments ranging from \$338,960 to \$377,520 or from \$60.77 to \$65.55 per square foot of living area.